 - teachers or other qualified person with recent experience instructing the activity, who can offer an understanding of both the technical requirements and the educational context.

-Prior to any adventure activity, the teacher in charge of the activity must undertake a pre-activity check (refer to ).
+Prior to any adventure activity, the teacher-in-charge of the activity must undertake a pre-activity check (refer to ).
 The pre-activity check aims to identify any reasonably foreseeable issues that could possibly affect the planned activity negatively particularly in regards to the safety of the participants and staff.

-A pre-activity check must include establishing:
+A pre-activity check must establish the:

-- the current weather, warnings and forecast conditions
+- current weather, warnings and forecast conditions

-- the conditions and nature of the environment in which the activity is being undertaken and the impact on the activity
+- conditions and nature of the environment in which the activity is being undertaken and the impact on the activity

-- the condition of the activity specific and safety equipment being used in conducting of the activity, for example, helmets, life jackets, bikes.
+- condition of the activity specific and safety equipment being used in conducting of the activity, for example, helmets, life jackets, bikes.